Dr Martin Becker, Siegfried Hameln

 Different products and different container types require different testing methods: this event aims at giving an overview of the different CCI testing systems which are applied during production and as part of the quality control system.
 Apart from technical aspects the regulatory requirements on CCI testing will be highlighted as well as the applicability of inline and offline testing.

 An intact container closure system, which is the sum of packaging components that protect the dosage form, is the pre-requisite for a safe and sterile drug product.
-The CC system protects the product from microbial contamination and also from exposure to gases or water vapor or the loss of solvent.
+The CC system protects the product from microbial contamination and also from exposure to gases or water vapour or the loss of solvent.
 Container Closure integrity testing is therefore a regulatory requirement and it is part of the whole life cycle of a sterile drug product.

 Initially this testing was performed as part of the initial development of the packaging system and the system’s suitability verified in stability studies including on-going stability.
-Over the years, the expectation was raised to perform batch by batch verification with latest trends to 100 % inline or offline testing wherever possible.
+Over the years, the expectation was raised to perform batch by Batch verification with latest trends to 100% inline or offline testing wherever possible.

 We will discuss and answer questions like: